ralichow/rork-jomidar-mvp/README.md

 # Rork Jomidar MVP

 Rork Jomidar MVP is a prototype application developed using the Rork platform, which enables rapid development of cross-platform mobile apps using AI and React Native .
-This MVP integrates features inspired by the Jomidar series of scripts, commonly used in FiveM QBCore servers, to provide immersive roleplay experiences.([rork.com][1], [github.com][2])
+This MVP integrates features inspired by the Jomidar series of scripts, commonly used in FiveM QBCore servers, to provide immersive roleplay experiences.
 ## Features

 * **Cross-Platform Compatibility**: Built with React Native for seamless performance on both iOS and Android devices.